Parshottam Rupala: Career

 He was again elected to Rajya Sabha in June 2016 in by-poll following death of sitting Congress MP Praveen Rashtrapal.
 From May 2019 to July 2021, he served as the Minister of State in the Ministry of Agriculture and Farmers Welfare.
 In July 2021, he became Minister of Fisheries, Animal Husbandry and Dairying.

+He was elected to Loksabha from Rajkot constituency in 2024 Indian general election.

+Controversies

+During the Lok Sabha Elections 2024, Parshottam Rupala, stirred controversy due to his remarks about the Rajput community during a campaign rally.
+His comments, which criticized the actions of erstwhile 'maharajas' for allegedly capitulating to foreign rulers and British colonizers, sparked protests from the Rajput community.